What are the Principles of Management?

-Taylor’s Principle-Science, Not Rule of Thumb, brings out uniformity and standardization in the manufacturing process of a company. ( we can give the same example which we have given in the case study because at this stage Fayol’s principle and Taylor principle are not yet discussed)
+Taylor’s Principle-Science, Not Rule of Thumb, brings out uniformity and standardisation in the manufacturing process of a company. ( we can give the same example which we have given in the case study because at this stage Fayol’s principle and Taylor principle are not yet discussed)

 - As the application of principles of management depends upon prevailing situations and needs, so their results may not be uniform as expected.

-- Remuneration of employees should be just and equitable yet it may vary from person to person depending upon various situations.
+- Remuneration of employees should be just and equitable, yet it may vary from person to person depending upon various situations.

 - Remuneration can be dependent on:

 - Contribution of employee etc.,